 This windmill was the last active one in the village, ceasing to operate altogether in 1915.
 Although it bears the name of Daudet, the writer never actually lived there, contrary to the legend.
 He did write about it in Letters from My Windmill (Lettres de mon moulin).
 This book is a collection of short stories written by Alphonse Daudet in Paris, published in 1869.
 Daudet used to enjoy strolling past the mill and was maybe even inspired by the miller…

 A small museum next to Daudet’s mill is dedicated to the writer.
 From the windmill, the view is truly remarkable and stretches from the Alpilles to Beaucaire, Tarascon and the Rhone Valley.

-Located on the eastern side of the Alpilles and surrounded by olive groves and vineyards is Eygalières, a typical Provençal village.
-It is perched on a small hill with winding, colourful but narrow streets which lead up to the keep of the ruined castle.
+Located on the eastern side of the Alpilles and surrounded by olive groves and vineyards is Eygalières.
+The typical Provençal village is perched on a small hill.
+It features winding, colourful, narrow streets leading up to the ruined castle’s keep.

 The Romans called it “Aquileria”, as they used its spring to supply the town of Arles.

-Listed as one of the most beautiful villages of France, it owes its appeal to a combination of a very agreeable lifestyle, good restaurants, food and wines.
+One of the most beautiful villages in France, it owes its appeal to a combination of a very casual lifestyle, good restaurants, food and wines.
 It is no surprise that many French celebrities have bought holiday homes here!